“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 As I already had seven paying customer it was easier for me to find my perfect customers than it would be if I was working from scratch.

-With all the data I garnered, I created my perfect customer: Linda
+With all the data I garnered, I created a customer profile to envision my ideal customer.

 From this moment on I only had one task: find a lot of Lindas!